 Cables only with (-W) on the nameplate label may be installed into a floor or bench seat located in a shower area.
 It must never be installed into walls.
-In general, the cable should be completely embedded into mortar directly below the surface coverings of tile or stone.
-Other types of coverings are not recommended.
-It may be installed into a mortar layer lower than this and beneath the waterproof system, however performance will be reduced.
+In general, the cable should be completely embedded into mortar as close to the surface coverings as possible.
+The cable may be placed directly below the tile or stone coverings for the best performance by using hot glue to secure the cable to the substrate.